Dental day surgery under general anaesthetic

 The anaesthetist gives you the anaesthetic medicine by injection or through a mask.
 You go to sleep quickly.

-The adult you bring with you can then go back to the waiting room.
+The adult that you bring with you can then go back to the waiting room.

 A team of highly trained doctors and nurses are with you.
 They monitor your care during the surgery and in the recovery room.